 To add new application, click New application button on the top of dialog.

-In the results panel, select Panorama9, and then click Add button to add the application.
+In the search box, type Panorama9, select Panorama9 from result panel then click Add button to add the application.

 To configure and test Azure AD single sign-on with Panorama9, you need to complete the following building blocks:

 - Configure Azure AD Single Sign-On - to enable your users to use this feature.

 - Configure Panorama9 Single Sign-On - to configure the Single Sign-On settings on application side.

 - Create an Azure AD test user - to test Azure AD single sign-on with Britta Simon.

 - Assign the Azure AD test user - to enable Britta Simon to use Azure AD single sign-on.